 - Improve organ function

 - Establish new beliefs grounded in health versus disordered eating

 - Complement traditional forms of treatment and therapy

 It is important to understand, however, that some of today’s yoga marketing and studios, or certain aspects of them, can actually obscure the deeper meaning of yoga, make it challenging to feel at ease.
-Therefore, parents should carefully evaluate the yoga studio environment before enrolling their child who is in recovery for an eating disorder.
+Therefore, parents should carefully evaluate the yoga studio environment before enrolling their child who is in recovery from an eating disorder.

 Like all fitness endeavors today, yoga has fallen prey to the social media imagery promoting a particular body type.
-The yoga selfie craze can breed body comparison, and the hyper focus on yoga as fitness can encourage competition with oneself and others.
+The yoga selfie craze can breed body comparison, and the hyper-focus on yoga as fitness can encourage competition with oneself and others.

 Also, when marketed as fitness, there’s a risk that the essence of Yoga—the aspects that guide healing and self-empowerment—can get lost in translation.
 As a result, old workout patterns and motivations may resurface, causing more damage than good in the short-term.

 It is not uncommon to find people who are on the spectrum for disordered eating teaching yoga classes.
 Depending on where they fall on the spectrum, some yoga instructors may inadvertently make comments about nutrition, including recommending juice cleanses, vegetarian or veganism, or other eating behaviors that can be dangerous for someone who is in recovery.
 If attending an in-person class, you may want to discuss this with the studio to determine which teachers are likely to be least triggering to your child.